Excerpt from Book 1:

 NEWS:

-I’m working with my Editor on a new novel, The Dragon Whisperer, due out later this year.
+I’m halfway through reviewing edits on my new novel, The Dragon Whisperer, due out later this year.
 Not part of the Dragon-Called Series, but in the same world.

 QUESTIONS FOR PETER: